emgnomez/mywebsite/content/work/web/town-website.md

 # TOWN Website
 - AdobeXD

-I created a website for a restaurant called TOWN.
+I created a website for a mock restaurant called TOWN.
 Images are taken from Unsplash.
 Mockup image is by d3images on Freepik.

 Here is the final website result: <a target="_blank" href="https://town-restaurant-nyc.netlify.app/" style="color: var(--main);" onmouseover="this.style.color='var(--dark)'" onmouseout="this.style.color='var(--main)'">town-restaurant-nyc.netlify.app</a>